|

 What are the Medical Requirements?

 Also, whenever you intend to go flying it is your personal responsibility as a pilot to be fit.
-Illness or
+Illness or injury, drug treatment, fatigue, pregnancy, medical procedures or surgical operations will usually entail temporary unfitness.

-temporary unfitness.
 The Medical self-certification form can be downloaded HERE.

 Are Microlights safe?

-In a word yes!
-All Microlight training aircraft have to be built by civil aviation authority (CAA) approved companies to rigorous airworthiness standards.
-Only safety checked and released materials can be used in their construction.
-Each year they are inspected and check flown.
 Due to their light weight and low minimum speeds microlight aircraft have very good forgiving characteristics.
 Recent official statistics from the CAA showed that microlight aircraft to be the safest form of private aviation in the UK in terms of serious accidents divided into hours flown.
 However any aircraft is only as safe as the pilot who flies it, therefore thorough training and a high degree of common sense are both vital in the making of a safe pilot.
-Flying is like the rest of life, it contains hazards.
-At Tarn Farm, we instructors along with the experienced membership teach you how to recognize and deal with these hazards, and thus keep you out of danger.
-You can make flying as safe or as dangerous as you choose.
-On a scale of danger from 1 to 10 where playing tiddlywinks is rated 1 and horse riding is rated 8, I would rate microlight flying at about 4 and driving motorcars about 6, motorbikes at 8.
-Flying (like driving) is not of itself inherently dangerous but can be very unforgiving of carelessness.

 What is the test standard?

 You will fly the aircraft with an examiner in the rear seat.
-They will ask you to perform several manuvers safely and correctly for about an hour.
-See the requirements here. |
+They will ask you to perform several manoeuvres safely and correctly for about an hour.